MishraShivendra/post_grad_proj/README.md

 - [Publication-On Springer page](http://link.springer.com/chapter/10.1007%2F978-81-322-2202-6_44)

 ####Write to me
 I am looking forward to collaborate with people in this project as well other projects.
-Please feel free to write me an e-mail to: shivendra _ mishra at live com
+Please feel free to write me an e-mail: shivendra _ mishra at live dot com